 - There have been no orders by local health department or NYS Department of Health to quarantine the community.

 - Compassionate care and end of life visitation will be permitted when visitation is not otherwise permitted in accordance with the Department of Health’s current visitation guidance.

 - Visitation Spaces:

-Harbor View Home for Adults is designating the following spaces for visitation that can maintain socially distancing:
+Harbor View Home is designating the following spaces for visitation that can maintain socially distancing:

 - Main dining areas